jmlee337/Ishiiruka/Readme.md

 Custom textures have to be placed in the user directory under `Load/Textures/[GameID]/`.
 You can find the Game ID by right-clicking a game in the ISO list and selecting "ISO Properties".

+## JACK Audio Connection Kit

+Ishiiruka includes a backend for JACK Audio Connection Kit, which provides real-time, low-latency connections for audio.
+To use it, you'll need to add the following packages (Ubuntu names):

+* `jackd` required to run
+* `libjack-jackd2-dev` required to build
+* `pulseaudio-module-jack` to hear normal audio at the same time
+* `qjackctl` required to configure JACK server settings.
+You'll need to at least set sample rate to 48000 Hz, since it defaults to 44100 Hz and that's wrong.
+  You can also change the buffer size to reduce latency.
+Lower buffer requires more CPU.

+After you configure JACK server settings with `qjackctl`, you don't need to keep it open or anything.
+Ishiiruka will automatically start a JACK server and pick up any settings you've changed.